Offering an American education from Pre-K to Grade 12

 Kindergarten 2 (KG2)

 The KG2 program follows U.S. curriculum standards for Language Arts, Mathematics, and Science.
-Students also have components of Social Studies, Health, Arabic and Islamic Studies, History of Qatar, ICT, and the creative Arts (Music, Art, and Performance).
+Students also have components of Social Studies, Health, Arabic and the creative Arts (Music, Art, and Performance).
 Subjects are taught through a combination of direct instruction and play-based activities (group, pairs, and individual) that allows students to connect their learning experiences and develop higher-order thinking skills in a personal, meaningful way.

 Download our Parent Guide: Parent Guide for KG 2